Sunday's gossip column

-Transfer rumours: Tarkowski, Carlos, Vlahovic, Ramsey, Hazard, Traore, Alonso
+Transfer rumours: Tarkowski, Carlos, Vlahovic, Calvert-Lewin, Ramsey, Hazard, Traore

 Last updated on .From the section Gossip